 Tej’s reported resignation could further strain coalition ties.

 Somsak Kosaisuk, one of the protest leaders, said the protesters “will not hold talks with the government or anyone” until the prime minister steps down.

 But there is no indication that Samak – accused of being a stooge to Thaksin Shinawatra, the prime minister ousted in a coup in 2006, and of running the government for him by proxy – will resign.

 The growing unrest in the Thai capital is now threatening to cripple the country’s vital tourism business as 12 countries have issued warnings for their citizens not to travel there.

-Al Jazeera’s Selina Downes, reporting from Bangkok, said tensions in the capital showed no signs of abating.
+Al Jazeera’s Selina Downes, reporting from Bangkok on Wednesday, said tensions in the capital showed no signs of abating.

-Public sector employees have also threatened to disrupt transportation services and cut off water and power supply to government offices.
+Public sector employees had also threatened to disrupt transportation services and cut off water and power supply to government offices.

 But Thai officials said on Wednesday that there were so far no reports of any disruption and that most employees had turned up for work and the services were running as usual.

 Last week railway workers disrupted train services, with service suspended on nearly half of Thailand’s lines over the weekend.